tomas-fryza/vhdl-course/Labs/03-segment/README.md

 1. In Xilinx ISE clean up all generated files in menu **Project > Cleanup Project Files...** and close the project using **File > Close Project**.

-    > **Note:** In the file manager, make sure there is no large file in the project folder.
+    > **Note:** In the file manager, make sure there is no large files in the project folder.
     >

 2. Use `cd ..` command in Linux terminal and change working directory to `Digital-electronics-1`.
 Then use [git commands](https://github.com/joshnh/Git-Commands) to add, commit, and push all local changes to your remote repository.
 Check the repository at GitHub web page for changes.